x-datascience-datacamp/datacamp-master/README.md

 Each day you will have 50% of lectures and 50% of work on the competitive challenge using the [RAMP](https://ramp.studio/) website.

+The slides used in some of the lectures are available [here](https://drive.google.com/drive/folders/1JvosHOvskofoBgf3CKLaQ72F_UET9aVX?usp=sharing).

 ### Instructors:

 - [Alexandre Gramfort](http://alexandre.gramfort.net) (alexandre.gramfort@inria.fr)